-EMERGENCY RESPONSE The Service's Administration of First Aid Policy will be reviewed every 12 months to ensure an 1 awareness of appropriate actions to undertake during a medical emergency The educator who witnesses or is made aware of a medical emergency involving a child or adult at the service will assess the situation and begin to administer immediate first aid.
+EM ERGENCY RESPONSE 1 The Service's Administration of First Aid Policy will be reviewed every 12 months to ensure an awareness of appropriate actions to undertake during a medical emergency 2 The educator who witnesses or is made aware of a medical emergency involving a child or adult at the service will assess the situation and begin to administer immediate first aid.
 If the educator does not hold a first aid certificate, they will inform the first aid officer and assist where necessary.
-The first aid responder will ensure the safety of themselves and others and implement first aid following the DRSABCD Danger Response Send for Help 3 Airway Breathing CPR Defibrillation The first aid responder is to assess if emergency services are required.
+3 The first aid responder will ensure the safety of themselves and others and implement first aid following the DRSABCD Danger Response Send for Help Airway Breathing CPR Defibrillation 4 The first aid responder is to assess if emergency services are required.
 The first aid responder will send for help for emergency services by calling triple zero 000.
-The medical emergencies listed below may require emergency services, however this is not an exhaustive list. chest pain or chest tightness sudden onset of weakness, numbness or paralysis of the face, arm or leg 5 breathing difficulties for any reason unconsciousness uncontrollable bleeding a sudden collapse or unexplained fall unexplained fitting in adults injury from a major car accident a fall from a great height has an injury to their head, neck or back serious assault severe burns, particularly in young children infants under 3 months old who have a temperature above 38°C poisoned from hazardous chemicals, substances, plants or snake or spider bite The Nominated Supervisor/Responsible Person or first aid responder will arrange for the 6 ambulance or emergency services to be met at the front of the service and shown to the area where the child or adult is located The Nominated Supervisor/Responsible Person and educators will ensure the child or adult is in 7 no immediate danger and assist to remove other children from the area if required The Nominated Supervisor/Responsible Person will ensure adequate supervision for other 8 children within the service The Nominated Supervisor/Responsible Person will arrange for an educator to accompany the 9 child or adult in the ambulance to the hospital, whilst ensuring ratios are maintained at the service The Nominated Supervisor/Responsible Person or first aid responder will review the child's medical information including any medical information listed on the child's enrolment form, Medical Management Plan before the first aid responder attends to the injury or ill child or adult if applicable.
+5 The medical emergencies listed below may require emergency services, however this is not an exhaustive list. chest pain or chest tightness sudden onset of weakness, numbness or paralysis of the face, arm or leg breathing difficulties for any reason unconsciousness uncontrollable bleeding a sudden collapse or unexplained fall unexplained fitting in adults injury from a major car accident a fall from a great height has an injury to their head, neck or back serious assault severe burns, particularly in young children infants under 3 months old who have a temperature above 38°C poisoned from hazardous chemicals, substances, plants or snake or spider bite 6 The Nominated Supervisor/Responsible Person or first aid responder will arrange for the ambulance or emergency services to be met at the front of the service and shown to the area where the child or adult is located 7 The Nominated Supervisor/Responsible Person and educators will ensure the child or adult is in no immediate danger and assist to remove other children from the area if required 8 The Nominated Supervisor/Responsible Person will ensure adequate supervision for other children within the service 9 The Nominated Supervisor/Responsible Person will arrange for an educator to accompany the child or adult in the ambulance to the hospital, whilst ensuring ratios are maintained at the service 10 The Nominated Supervisor/Responsible Person or first aid responder will review the child's medical information including any medical information listed on the child's enrolment form, Medical Management Plan before the first aid responder attends to the injury or ill child or adult if applicable.
 If the illness or incident involves asthma or anaphylaxis, an educator with approved asthma or anaphylaxis training will attend to the child or adult following their Medical Management Plan or Action Plan.
-If the illness or incident involves a pre-existing medical condition the educator will attend to the child or adult following their Medical Management Plan or Action Plan.
-The Nominated Supervisor/Responsible Person will notify the parent or emergency contact, informing them that the child or adult requires medical attention.
-The parent/authorised person will be requested to either: 11 come immediately to the service premises or place of incident/injury/illness or meet the ambulance at the hospital The Director/Nominated Supervisor will ensure the Incident, Injury, Trauma and Illness Record is 12 completed in its entirety and the parent and the regulatory authority are notified as soon as possible and within 24 hours of the injury, illness or trauma.
+If the illness or incident involves a pre-existing medical condition the educator will attend to the child or adult following their Medical Management Plan or Matter and the involves a pre-existing medical condition the educator will attend to the child or adult following their Medical Management Plan or Matter and the medical Management Plan or Action Plan.
+11 The Nominated Supervisor/Responsible Person will notify the parent or emergency contact, informing them that the child or adult requires medical attention.
+The parent/authorised person will be requested to either: come immediately to the service premises or place of incident/injury/illness or meet the ambulance at the hospital 12 The Director/Nominated Supervisor will ensure the Incident, Injury, Trauma and Illness Record is completed in its entirety and the parent and the regulatory authority are notified as soon as possible and within 24 hours of the injury, illness or trauma.